mr-kiou/the_wanQer/README.md

-# Q-pack little brother - the wanQer BETA
+# Q-pack little brother - the wanQer

 Files are not final!
 It will be updated with every new informations we will get about it.